St. Nicholas Church (Manhattan): New administration

 The ever-growing number of German-speaking immigrants necessitated a larger church.
-The second Church of St. Nicholas was built in 1848 in the Gothic Revival style and on December 24 dedicated by Archbishop Hughes.
+The second Church of St. Nicholas was built in 1848 in the Gothic Revival style and on December 24th dedicated by Hughes.
 The schoolhouse was built in 1867.
 On Father Buchmeyer's death he was succeeded by Father Krebesz, also a Capuchin, and upon the death of the latter in 1876, Father Francis J. Shadier became pastor, assisted by Revs.
 Anthony Lamell and John B. Mayer.
 In 1879 Father Nicholas Sorg became pastor, and was succeeded by Father Mayer, P.R., in 1888.
-Rev. John A. Nageleisen took charge in 1908.
+John A. Nageleisen took charge in 1908.

 During the administration of Father Sorg a number of church societies and confraternities were established, while under Father Mayer the grand sanctuary was built, together with a large house on 1st Street, the rectory on 2nd Street, and a number of improvements made.
 The trusteeism that threatened to undermine church discipline in matters spiritual and temporal still obtained under Father Mayer.
 Upon the death of Father Mayer, Archbishop Farley undertook to place the parish under the regime in vogue in the State of New York regarding church property.
 He selected the men to be placed in charge of the situation, repeatedly attended meetings of the people, listened to the arguments of their speakers, invited the trustees to call on him in the archiepiscopal residence, with the final result that the last vestige of trusteeism vanished in the largest diocese in America.

 A special feature of The New York Times in 1901 mentioned the church among other Catholic structures on the Lower East Side of Manhattan, describing the group "for the most part...limit[ing] themselves to the functions of a parish church, in districts where social needs are otherwise supplied."
 Without comment on other facilities attached.